thibautambrosino/REPR/README.md

 #### Image-Based Lighting: Diffuse Generation (5 points)
 Until now, you have worked with pre-computed IBL data.
 Instead of using the assets from the repository, try to generate yourself the baked environment textures.

 In this steps, you are asked to write a fragment shader (compute shaders are not available in WebGL) to generate the convoluted diffuse.
-This should be obviously done only once.
-You can do it once when your application is starting up.
+Obviously, this should be done only once.
+You can do it when your application is starting up.
 A lag of a few milliseconds might occur, which is totally fine.

 Steps:
 1. Create a framebuffer